 Break Away: the Alternative Break Collection

-National non-profit organization based at Vanderbilt University, promoting service on the local, regional, national, and international levels through break-oriented programs which immerse students in often vastly different cultures, heightens social awareness, and advocates life-long social action.
+National nonprofit organization promoting service on the local, regional, national, and international levels through break-oriented programs which immerse students in often vastly different cultures, heightens social awareness, and advocates life-long social action.
 Break Away promotes alternative break programs through student training, technical assistance, volunteer placement, and publications.

 Catholic Network of Volunteer Service